dcycle/cert-expiry-monitor/README.md

     amazon.com expires in 334 days, on Feb 23 12:00:00 2021 GMT
     apple.com expires in 116 days, on Jul 20 12:00:00 2020 GMT
      =>
-     => Some sites expire in less than 170 days:
+     => Some sites expire in less than 170 days or have other issues:
        => apple.com expires in 116 days
      =>